Tip: how to create workwear looks in summer?

 This is particularly the case with specialists like Naked & Famous, Gustin or here with our Japanese canvas pants .

-What alternatives to jeans?
+What are the alternatives to jeans?

 We immediately think of Rip-stop, this military material with ultra-light cotton canvas (~6oz) reinforced by a grid of thicker nylon threads, giving it its characteristic appearance and solidity. .

-The military register is full of other light and resistant materials, with patina and interesting weaves .
+The military register is full of other light and resistant materials, with interesting patina and weaves .
 Among them,

 • or very tight rafters,